 These day there are duplicates made of almost everything, and your conveyancer will be aware exactly where to look for all the suitable documentation so you can buy or sell your property without a hitch.
 Where copies are not available, your lawyer can put in place insurance or indemnities against possible claims on the property.

-I am purchasing a new build house in Ashton with a mortgage from Britannia.
-The developers refused to budge the price so I negotiated £7000 of extras instead.
-The sale representative suggested that I not to tell my conveyancer about the deal as it will put at risk my mortgage with Britannia.
+I am purchasing a new build house in Ashton with a mortgage from Barclays Direct.
+The builders would not move on the amount so I negotiated five thousand pounds worth of additionals instead.
+The estate agent suggested that I not to tell my conveyancer about this extras as it could impact my loan with Barclays Direct.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I decided to have a survey carried out on a property in Ashton in advance of retaining lawyers.
 I have been told that there is a flying freehold aspect to the property.
 My surveyor has said that some lenders will not grant a loan on this type of premises.

 It depends who your proposed lender is.
 Lloyds has different instructions for example to Halifax.
 Should you wish to call us we can check with the appropriate lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Ashton.
 Conveyancing will be smoother if you use a solicitor in Ashton especially if they are familiar with such properties in Ashton.

 I was advised by numerous estate agents in Ashton to choose a conveyancer using your seach tool.
 What’s the financial upside for Estate Agents to offer your site over a competitor’s?